raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ---

-## From Product to Union and Intersection
+## From Product to Union

 We know how to compute the product of two recognizers, and we see how the product actually simulates having two recognizers simultaneously consuming the same symbols.
-But what we want is to compute the union or intersection of the recognizers.
+But what we want is to compute the union of the recognizers.

 So let's consider our requirements.
-We'll start with the _Union_ of two recognizers.
-When we talk about the union of `a` and `b`, we mean a recognizer that recognizes any sentence that `a` recognizes or any sentence that `b` recognizes.
+When we talk about the union of `a` and `b`, we mean a recognizer that recognizes any sentence that `a` recognizes, or any sentence that `b` recognizes.

 If the two recognizers were running concurrently, we would want to accept a sentence if `a` ended up in one of its recognizing states or if `b` ended up in one of its accepting states.
 How does this translate to the product's states?